subsquid-quests/snapshot-subgraph-migration/README.md

 [Website](https://subsquid.io) | [Docs](https://docs.subsquid.io/) | [Discord](https://discord.gg/subsquid)

-# ENS Subgraph migration
+# Snapshot Subgraph migration

-This quest is to migrate the [ENS Subgraph](https://docs.ens.domains/contract-api-reference/subgraphdata) to Squid SDK.
-The repo for the subgraph can be found [here](https://github.com/ensdomains/ens-subgraph).
+This quest is to migrate the [Snapshot Subgraph]([https://docs.ens.domains/contract-api-reference/subgraphdata](https://github.com/snapshot-labs/snapshot-subgraph)) to Squid SDK.
 The resulting squid should match the GraphQL API of the subgraph as close as possible, by migrating `schema.graphql`.
 The judges reserve the right to request improvements afther the initial review of the submission.
 Reach out to the [TG Channel](#) for any tech questions regarding this quest.

 # Quest Info